Skip to Content

 Habitat and Distribution of White Birds

-You’ll find white birds with long beaks thriving in diverse habitats, from coastal wetlands to mudflats, mangroves, and flooded pastures across North America.
+You’ll find white birds with long beaks in a wide range of habitats, from freshwater marshes and coastal wetlands to mangroves and flooded pastures.

 Freshwater Marshes and Coastal Wetlands